The Secret of Oak (Part 2)

 So he waved goodbye to his friends, hung a note on the branch outside, and left.

 Being out in the big world was exciting at first.
 He earned his meals through telling tales when he visited new villages.
 And when he was in the wilds on his own, he ate wild berries, hawthorn leaves, and sorrel.
 Each day held at least one exciting new adventure.
 He’d take only one small stone from each village he visited and wrap it with leather and hang it on his walking stick.
-By the time he’d been travelling for three months, his walking stick was very heavy.
+By the time he’d been traveling for three months, his walking stick was very heavy.

 “Just one more village and one more tiny stone,” he said to himself one bright morning as he walked into a new village.
 But there was something very odd about this village.
 The people hid in their houses; the children did not play out of doors; and the animals looked at him with fear in their eyes.
 He couldn’t understand it.